dapr/docs/howto/setup-monitoring-tools/setup-prometheus-grafana.md

 ![upload json](./img/grafana-uploadjson.png)

-9. Find the dashboard that you imports and enjoy!
+9. Find the dashboard that you imported and enjoy!

 ![upload json](../../reference/dashboard/img/system-service-dashboard.png)